 is an anchor for ESPN SportsCenter and an IU alumna.
 She has been a television sports reporter and anchor for 14 years, including working for Comcast SportsNet before moving to ESPN.

-is the sports editor for the Associated Press, the world’s largest news gathering organization.
-From her office in New York, Taylor oversees 100 reporters globally and has directed coverage at all of the world’s biggest sporting events.
-She has directed the AP’s coverage of every Olympic Games since 1992.
+is the former sports editor for the Associated Press, the world’s largest news gathering organization.
+From her office in New York, Taylor oversaw 100 reporters globally and has directed coverage at all of the world’s biggest sporting events.
+She directed the AP’s coverage of every Olympic Games from 1992-2013.

 is the managing director of public and media relations for the NCAA.
 He is a key adviser on NCAA policies, coordinates major communications efforts and is the chief national media contact for the 1,250-member governing body of collegiate athletics.